rietmann/specfem3d-example/README.md

     ./configure FC=ifort
     make

 This step can be error prone, and the version I pulled over two years ago for my thesis work is now hopelessly out of date, so you will quickly know as much as I do about building specfem3d.
+For GPU support add `--with-cuda`.

 You should now have the following executables: